 Work with partners along the Silk Road and around the world in an import/export business.
 Focus on goods such as food products, coffee, textiles, and possibly others.
 Be willing to invest significant time in the global business market.

 Collaborate with a team that is developing relationships and structures for a marketing consulting platform for local and international business projects.
 Skills in marketing and business management required, along with commitment to the Silk Road vision.

 Learn language and culture on location in the heart of the Silk Road.
 One-on-one learning options are available, as are two- to six-student class environments.
 Partner with both local and expatriate brothers and sisters.

 Invest in the lives of American, Korean, and European missionary kids (MKs) as you teach and mentor at an international school for MKs in Central Asia.
 See your impact multiply as you provide educational support for families engaged in a wide variety of ministry assignments.
 Learn the local language and engage with the community, sharing your faith with nominally Muslim locals and encouraging the young local community of believers.

 Serve as a teacher at an international mission school.
-Possible subjects include (but are not limited to) Old/New Testament, missions, theology, church history, and Master of Divinity classes.
-Be involved in the spiritual and character formation of students through mentoring relationships.
-Resource workers on the field.
+Possible subjects include (but are not limited to): New/Old Testament, missions, theology, church history, and M.Div. classes.
+Be involved in the spiritual and character formation of students through a mentoring relationship.
+Resource church planters on the field.
 Partner with and support the local church in a pastoral leadership role.

 Serve as a teacher at a private K–8 school that is a missional presence in a small town.
 Possible subjects include English, music, computer, math, and physical education.
 Get involved in a local fellowship.
 Prior teaching experience in a school environment or a degree in education strongly desired.